Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 You **cannot change the values on the left column**.

 You can change the values on the right column.
-When specifying the tags for each instance/resource, the Scripts change the value for the tag `name` (instance) to the actual name of each instance or with something like *resource-for-instanceName*.
+When creating and tagging each instance /resource, the Scripts change the value for the tag `name` (instance) to the actual name of each instance or with something like *resource-for-instanceName*.
 For this course, we recommend to use the values shown above.

 ### Running the Scripts --- overview and **constraints**
 To run any of the Scripts you only need to pass the name of your file *instancesNames.txt* as a parameter to the script you want to run.